kawansoft/aceql-http-client-jdbc-driver/README.md

 # Limitations

-The following JDBC features are not supported nor implemented in this version Community  Edition nor in the Professional Edition.
+The following JDBC features are not supported nor implemented in this version.
 They will be added in future versions:

 - `ROWID` are not supported.